adonisjs/v6-docs/content/docs/concepts/config_providers.md

+---
+summary: Learn about config providers and how they help you lazily compute the configuration after the application is booted.
+---

 # Config providers

 Some configuration files like (`config/hash.ts`) do not export config as a plain object.
 Instead, they export a [config provider](https://github.com/adonisjs/core/blob/main/src/config_provider.ts#L16).
 The config provider provides a transparent API for packages to lazily compute the configuration after the application is booted.